inlife/nexrender/README.md

 # Introduction

-> Note: this is a pre-release version of software.
+> Note: this is a pre-release version of the software.
 For the stable version please refer to ["stable"](https://github.com/inlife/nexrender/tree/stable) branch.

-`nexrender` is a simple, small, carefully designed application with main goal of rendering automation for Adobe After Effects based rendering workflows.
+`nexrender` is a simple, small, carefully designed application with the main goal of rendering automation for Adobe After Effects based rendering workflows.

-At this point in time the project is mainly targeted at people at least somewhat comfortable with scripting or development, and that have basic knowledge of `javascript` language and `json` formats.
+At this point in time, the project is mainly targeted at people at least somewhat comfortable with scripting or development, and that have basic knowledge of `javascript` language and `json` formats.

 ### Features

 * data-driven, dynamic, personalized video rendering
-* automated video management, processing and delivery
+* automated video management, processing, and delivery
 * network oriented project structure, render farm
 * highly modular nature, extensive plugin support
 * works only in cli mode, never launches After Effects GUI application